gitjeff05/Backbone--RequireJS--and-Testem-Boilerplate-Project/readme.md

 - Run the tests: `testem`
 - An example Backbone model and test file are included to get you started.
 Of course, delete these after you've had a chance to review them: `rm app/tests/models/personTest.js && rm app/scripts/models/person.js`
 - If you need any other packages, such as Handlebars, just run `jam install handlebars` and you're good to go.
 - There's also a *very* minimal Build shell script within the `bin/` directory.
 To use it, run `bin/build.sh`.
 This will create a new `dist/` directory, and compile your vendor packages (Backbone, Underscore, etc.) into the `require.js` script.
 This way, you don't have to update any script references on your page.
+You can view your compiled app by loading `dist/app/index.html`.